bhaveshneekhra/model_agreement/README.md

     (1.3) UCI_longbeach_va.csv
     (1.4) UCI_switzerland.csv

     For the original files, we thank the principal investigator responsible for the data collection at the following institutions:

         1. Hungarian Institute of Cardiology.
 Budapest: Andras Janosi, M.D.
         2. University Hospital, Zurich, Switzerland: William Steinbrunn, M.D.
         3. University Hospital, Basel, Switzerland: Matthias Pfisterer, M.D.
         4. V.A.
 Medical Center, Long Beach and Cleveland Clinic Foundation: Robert Detrano, M.D., Ph.D.

 (2) Driver code:

     The shell script run.sh is the driver code for the python file model_agreement.py.
 This pyhon file contains the main code.

-(3) Generate Tables:

-    The file table_results.ipynb contains the code to generate the results for the tables used in the paper.

-(4) Generate Plots:
+(4) Tables and Plots:

-    The file plot_results.ipynb contains the code to generate various plots.
+    The file plot_results.ipynb contains the code to generate various tables and plots.